Using a CO₂ analyser to increase yield and quality of greenhouse crops?

 CO₂ + H₂O + Light → Sugar + O₂

-The plant more precisely uses this sugar as a fuel.
-It allows it to generate new cells and, in a way, to breathe.
+More precisely, the plant uses this sugar as fuel.
+It enables it to generate new cells and, in a way, to "breathe".

 Why monitoring CO2 in greenhouses?